-Do I Want to Be an Assessor?
+Should I Become an Assessor?

 Assessors evaluate real estate properties to determine their monetary value.
 They typically work for local governments, and their results are used to compute real estate taxes.
-Assessors may be self employed and work varied hours, including nights and weekends, or employed by a real estate company and work normal business hours.
-About one-fourth of assessors were self-employed in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+Assessors may be self-employed and work varied hours, including nights and weekends, or employed by a real estate company and work normal business hours.
+About one-fourth of assessors and appraisers were self-employed in 2014, according to the U.S. Bureau of Labor Statistics (BLS).
 There is no national standard, so requirements for assessors differ considerably depending upon the state or locality.

 |Licensure and/or Certification||Some states require licensure or certification|